neanias/CV/wncmCV.md

 * Rails and Sinatra
     - Used Sinatra to make a basic web API at a hackathon
 * Python
-    - Updated an API written in Flask at Wordeo
+    - Maintained an API written in Flask at Wordeo
     - Submitted pull requests to some IRC bots to update features
 * Git and git-flow workflow
     - Use Git for version control and git-flow as the branching model
 * Working in a Scrum team
     - Had daily scrum meetings at Wordeo
-    - Used Agile software development
+    - Followed an Agile development methodology
 * Unix command line
     - Worked on linux servers